waffl3ss/SourcePoint/README.md

 TasksMaxSize:
 TasksProxyMaxSize:
 TasksDnsProxyMaxSize:
+EafBypass: True
+RdllUseSyscalls: True
+CopyPEHeader: True
+RdllLoader: "PrependLoader"
+TransformObfuscate: "lznt1,xor \"32\""
+SmartInject: False
+BeaconGate: "All"
+SleepMask: False
 ```

 ## SSL Certificate

 Profiles mode 1-4 can be used without a validate SSL, SourcePoint will generate a self-signed certificate related to the profile type.
 However, valid SSL certificates are extremely important the success of any type of C2.
 For many reasons but obviously no certificate means the traffic is going to be unencrypted (i.e. HTTP WHICH SHOULD NEVER BE USED) but using a self-signed cert comes with its obvious limitations.
-There are many ways to obtain a valid SSL certificate to make a keystore my go to way is using a modified version of [HTTPsC2DoneRight.sh](https://github.com/killswitch-GUI/CobaltStrike-ToolKit/blob/master/HTTPsC2DoneRight.sh), created by [Cham423](https://github.com/cham423/cs-tools).

-## DNS

-Currently DNS customization not offered directly through SourcePoint.
-To still allow dns-based beacons there is a commented out section for dns-beacon in every generated profile.

-## To Do List
-- [ ] Add More Profiles
-- [ ] DNS Staging
+Certbot/LetsEncrypt and converting to a .store is sufficient.